jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     on the other.
 (BA 18-Oct-1927)

-**Voting Based on Character and Competency Rather than Political Positions; Determination Requires Community Involvement**
+**Voting Based on Character and Competency Rather than Political Positions; Making This Determination Requires Community Involvement**

 Civic virtues are particularly important among those empowered in the government itself; some of this has already been alluded to in the